 Be frank.
 This might feel uncomfortable at first.
 And you do not want to come across as impudent.
 But you can ask “why” with respect — no need to be harsh or confrontational.
 Your co-workers will actually appreciate you for this professional “rudeness.”

 It is possible to engage more fully in your work, ultimately becoming a better teammate.
-Here are six ways to get started:
+Here are five ways to get started:

 No task or action happens in isolation.
 You need to get a firm grasp on key strategic concepts, especially if they are related to big new programs.
 It would be wise to ask what has changed (for example, with your market or customer), how your company is changing course, and what part you have to play in that.